ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 console.log(index);           //2
 {% endhighlight %}

-...but now ES6 in the building!
+...but now ES6 is in the building!
 Enter `findIndex()`.
 This method takes a matching function and returns the index of the first element in the Array, which satisfies the condition.
 {% highlight js %}
 const value = 25;
 const indexWithNoWork = arr.findIndex(num => num > value);